checkedc/checkedc/README.md

 We are creating a modified version of the LLVM/clang compiler that supports Checked C.  For more information on the compiler, see the [Checked C clang repo](https://github.com/Microsoft/checkedc-clang).

 For developers who wish try out Checked C as it is being implemented, an experimental compiler installer is available  on the Checked C clang [releases page](https://github.com/Microsoft/checkedc-clang/releases).
 The compiler is **not ready  for production use**.
-Core features of the language extension are not completely implemented yet, including [some](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks) of the runtime checks and
+Core features of the language extension are not implemented completely yet, including [some](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks) of the runtime checks and
 [important parts](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks)
 of the static checking of bounds declaration.
-For details on the core language features that are implemented, see the
+For details on the language features that are implemented, see the
 [roadmap and status](https://github.com/Microsoft/checkedc-clang/wiki/Implementation-roadmap-and-status).